islamsamy214/dockerize-laravel/README.md

 docker-compose up --build
 ```

-By following this approach, your Laravel application will leverage the performance benefits of Octane with Swoole
+By following this approach, your Laravel application will leverage the performance benefits of Octane with frankenphp

 ---